RB2157/SampleECommApp/README.md

     "itemPrice": 300
 }

-7. GET  allOrders  (used for getting all the orders)
+7. GET  /allOrders  (used for getting all the orders)

+Response:
 [
     {
         "orderId": 140851527791000,